SSRI Level 2 Funding

 - Priority is placed on new ideas for projects that involve cross-department and/or cross-college (interdisciplinary) connections among Penn State faculty

-- Teams comprised of investigators who range in seniority and experience
+- Teams comprised of investigators who range in discipline, seniority, and experience

 - Proposals must include a specific product (e.g., external grant proposal; workshop and conference; or training activities) and a timeline for its attainment